 Pushing creative boundaries is much easier for a Washington, DC, wedding photographer when their clients have a playful side.
 Future brides and grooms who are willing to loosen up and get silly are often rewarded with spectacular portraiture.
 Those qualities were something that we appreciated about these lovely DC spouses-to-be.
 We loved that they were game for everything we suggested!

-We started in the National Portrait Gallery, a DC-based museum whose mission is to tell America’s story through the faces of those who have shaped and defined its history.
-We took the couple up to a long, luxurious, two-story hallway on the top floor of the building.
+We started in their engagement photo shoot in the National Portrait Gallery.
+We took the couple up to a long, two-story hallway on the top floor of the building.
 The future spouses first posed in the middle of the corridor for some dramatic wide-angle portraits.
-We then ducked into one of the many gallery rooms adjoining the main hallway and took some photos of the couple cuddling and admiring one of the portraits displayed within.
-From there, the fiancés went up to the second floor of the chamber.
-We captured some gorgeous images of them embracing in a portico that opens to a spacious atrium at one end of the hallway.
+We then ducked into one of the many gallery rooms adjoining the main hallway.
+While there, we took some photos of the couple cuddling and admiring one of the portraits displayed within.
+The fiancés then went up to the second floor of the chamber.
+We captured some gorgeous images of them embracing in a portico that opens to a spacious atrium.
 Before they came back down to the main floor, we took some additional photographs of them framed in an open window in the wall.
-That’s where we produced this beautiful image of them lovingly touching foreheads.
+That is where we produced this beautiful image of them lovingly touching foreheads.

 We finished the engagement session in the Kogod Courtyard, the highlight of a recent renovation to the building.
-Occupying the space between the two museums, the courtyard has a beautiful, undulating window canopy that allows plenty of natural light to illuminate the space.
-We took a few wide-angle pictures of the couple there and then departed, vowing to come back as soon as we could!
+Occupying the space between the two museums, the courtyard has a beautiful, undulating window canopy.
+The latter allows plenty of natural light to illuminate the space, making it a beautiful space for engagement photography.
+We took a few wide-angle pictures of the couple there and then departed, vowing to come back again soon!